Infrastructure and Regional Development Portfolio Overview

-Further details on the goals, operations and operating environments of the Department, AMSA, ATSB, CASA and NTC can be found in the agency specific sections of the PB Statements and on the respective agency websites.
+Further details on the goals, operations and operating environments of the Department, AMSA, ATSB, CASA, NCA and NTC can be found in the agency specific sections of the PB Statements and on the respective agency websites.

-A list of portfolio agencies, including agencies which are outside the scope of the PB Statements, appears in the Department’s 2011–12 Annual Report.
+A list of portfolio agencies, including those which are outside the scope of the PB Statements, appear in Infrastructure's 2012-13 Annual Report.

-Figure 1: Infrastructure and Transport portfolio structure and outcomes
+Figure 1: Infrastructure and Regional Development portfolio structure and outcomes